COVID-19 SAFETY PROTOCOLS

 How frequently will the facility be cleaned/sanitized?

 Throughout the day and nightly, our facilities will be sanitized.
-Our facilities will also be sanitized during our weekday, midday closures.

 What is an Electrostatic Sprayer?